Christiaan de Wet: Life

 Born on the Leeuwkop farm, in the district of Smithfield in the Boer Republic of the Orange Free State, he later resided at Dewetsdorp, named after his father, Jacobus Ignatius de Wet.
-He married a woman named, Cornelia Margaretha Krüger, and together they had 16 children.
-He also had a grandson that was born 2 years after his death, named, Carel de Wet.
+He married a woman named Cornelia Margaretha Krüger, and together they had 16 children.
+He also had a grandson that was born two years after his death named Carel de Wet.

 Military career

-De Wet served in the first Anglo-Boer War of 1880–81 as a field cornet, taking part in the Battle of Majuba Hill, in which the Boers achieved a victory over the British forces under Major General Sir George Pomeroy Colley.
+De Wet served in the First Boer War of 1880–81 as a field cornet, taking part in the Battle of Majuba Hill, in which the Boers achieved a victory over a British force under the command of Major-General Sir George Pomeroy Colley.
 This eventually led to the end of the war and the reinstatement of the independence of the Zuid-Afrikaansche Republiek, more commonly known as the Transvaal Republic.

 In the years between the First and Second Boer Wars, from 1881 to 1896, he lived on his farm, becoming a member of the Volksraad in 1897.